chaoss/augur/README.md

       ```

-2. Configure the following environment variables:
+2. Configure the following environment variables in the `docker-compose.yml` file:

     ```bash
     # Most likely required